 Young Crazy Horse was raised in the traditional way of all Lakota boys.
 Games played an important part in their development toward adulthood.
 War and hunting games helped mold them into defenders and providers for their family and tribe.

 During his teens Crazy Horse would have very likely been initiated into intertribal warfare with rival tribes who lived close to the Lakota Sioux.
 He may have been in a village that was attacked by an enemy tribe or been part of a war party or horse stealing foray.
-What ever it was that motivated him, he developed into one of the most accomplished warriors of the Lakota and perhaps of all the American Indian tribes.
+Whatever it was that motivated him, he developed into one of the most accomplished warriors of the Lakota, and perhaps of all the American Indian tribes.
 The horse was an important and necessary animal to Plains Indian culture.
-The nomadic lifestyle of these people relied on the horse for transportation and pursuit of game.
+The nomadic lifestyle of these people relied on the horse for transportation and the pursuit of game.
 When Lakota boys were young they were given a pony so that they could begin to master horsemanship.
-This skill would be vital to their later success as warriors and hunters.
-It is reported that Worm changed his son's name from Curly to Horse on Sight when Curly at age ten captured a wild horse.
+This skill was vital to their later success as warriors and hunters.

 Crazy Horse had a formative vision as a teenager.
 More is known of the content of the experience then where or when it happened.
 In the young Crazy Horse's vision, a man appeared to him on horseback.
-The mounted man rose out of a lake and as he approached Crazy Horse he was floating above the ground and his appearance was changing color.
+The mounted man rose out of a lake and as he approached Crazy Horse, he was floating above the ground and his appearance was changing color.
 The man was dressed in very plain garments.
 In his long hair he wore a single Eagle feather and his face was not adorned with paint.
 A small stone was tied behind one of his ears.
-The Man's voice was heard but he was not speaking with his mouth.
-The man's instructions to Crazy Horse was that he was not to wear a war bonnet or to tie up his horse's tail, (tying up the tail was a common Lakota practice).
-Before going into battle Crazy Horse was to rub dust over his body.
+The man's voice was heard, but he was not speaking with his mouth.
+The man's instructions to Crazy Horse was that he was not to wear a war bonnet or to tie up his horse's tail (tying up the tail was a common Lakota practice).
+Before going into battle, Crazy Horse was to rub dust over his body.
 His death was not to come at the hands of an enemy or as the result of a bullet.
-He was never to take trophies.in battle.
-As the man in the vision was talking he was brushing off attacking enemies and riding through showers of arrows and bullets which never reached the floating man.
+He was never to take trophies in battle.
+As the man in the vision was talking, he was brushing off attacking enemies and riding through showers of arrows and bullets which never reached the floating man.
 People were holding the man back but he was able to free himself and move away.
-The man in the vision was caught in a violent storm and lightening appeared on his cheek and hailstones on his body.
+The man in the vision was caught in a violent storm and lightning appeared on his cheek and hailstones battered his body.
 The man's people gathered about him after the storm subsided.
-A Hawks voice could be heard above the man as his people held him back; then the dream.
+A hawk's voice could be heard above the man as his people held him back; then the dream ended.

-Crazy Horse never wore elaborate clothing.
-Instead of wearing a headdress he attached a single Eagle feather to his hair.
-When going into battle he painted a lightning symbol on his face and also carried a small stone tied to his upper body.
+Crazy Horse followed this vision.
+He never wore elaborate clothing.
+Instead of wearing a headdress, he attached a single Eagle feather to his hair.
+When going into battle, he painted a lightning symbol on his face and also carried a small stone tied to his upper body.

 On December 6, 1875 the Commissioner of Indian Affairs declared that all free roaming bands of Lakota Sioux must return to their reservation by January 31, 1876.
 Crazy Horse did not respond to this ultimatum, and joined in the resistance to the military enforcement of the ultimatum.
 On June 17, 1876, along with more than 1,200 warriors, Crazy Horse helped defeat General George Crook at the Battle of the Rosebud.
 Eight days later he helped defeat the 7th Cavalry at the Battle of the Little Bighorn.

+Following the Battle of the Little Bighorn, the bands of Lakota and Cheyenne who were present at the battle began to scatter.
+The cavalry and infantry commands fielded by the U.S. Army continued to track the dispersed bands, attempting to drive them back to the Great Sioux Reservation.
 Crazy Horse, who refused to go on a reservation or flee to Canada as others were doing, set up winter camp on the Tongue River in south-central Montana Territory.
-He attacked Colonel Nelson Miles' force on January 8, 1877 but was not successful in defeating the army.
-The relentless pursuit by the military, combined with the check at the Battle of Wolf Mountain, convinced Crazy Horse that surrender was inevitable.
-On May 7, 1877 Crazy Horse led 1,100 followers into Fort Robinson to surrender.
+He attacked Colonel Nelson Miles' force on January 8, 1877, but was not successful in defeating the army.
+The relentless pursuit by the military, combined with the defeat at the Battle of Wolf Mountain, convinced Crazy Horse that surrender was inevitable.
+On May 7, 1877, Crazy Horse led 1,100 followers into Fort Robinson to surrender.